 Risk Combined Building Block (BB) Assessment: Strong

 JPM has extensive exposure to various risks and has effective risk management capabilities.
-The Company has strong processes for measuring and controlling risk across the organization.
-Additionally, credit performance remains extraordinarily strong, with nonaccrual loans and net charge-offs still at historically low levels.
-JPM's reserve coverage remains ample, as the allowance for credit losses was $20.8 billion at the end of 3Q22, or 1.70% of total retained loans.
+The Company has strong processes for measuring and controlling risk across the organization, limiting potential operational risk issues.
+Moreover, credit performance remains extraordinarily strong, with nonaccrual loans declining from already low levels, while net charge-offs have approached their lowest level in recent history.
+JPM's reserve coverage remains ample, as the allowance for credit losses was $20.5 billion at the end of 3Q21, or 1.86% of total retained loans.

 JPM is the largest U.S. bank by deposits (domestic and foreign) with $2.4 trillion in total deposits.
-This large deposit base, including $1.2 trillion deposits sourced through the Consumer & Community Banking segment, anchors the Company’s sound funding profile.
+This large deposit base, including $1.1 trillion deposits sourced through the Consumer & Community Banking segment, anchors the Company’s sound funding profile.
+Core deposits readily fund the entire loan portfolio and deposit growth continues to be exceptional, benefiting from heightened liquidity in the system.
 JPM’s reliance on wholesale funds comprises approximately one-third of total funding and primarily reflects its capital markets businesses.
 We view JPM’s wholesale funding as appropriately diversified by instrument, maturity and investor type and view the Company as having ready access to capital markets globally.